Female Entrepreneur and Vegan- Mimi Kirk

-On our third installment of Profiles, we sat down to chat with Mimi Kirk.
-Based in San Diego, she is a raw food chef and author of numerous books such as Raw-Vitalize and Live Raw Around the World.
+We sat down to chat with Mimi Kirk - a female entrepreneur and Vegan based in San Diego.
+She is a raw food chef and author of numerous books such as Raw-Vitalize and Live Raw Around the World.
 We were able to chat about building a personal brand, raw veganism, and being a female entrepreneur.

 CE: You’ve been a vegan for over 40 years before it was cool to live a plant-based lifestyle.
 How did veganism come into your life in the first place?